All Products

 Select the region where the source PolarDB for MySQL instance resides.

-This example migrates data within the same Alibaba Cloud account.
-Select No.
+This example demonstrates migration within the same Alibaba Cloud account.
+You can select Within The Same Account.

 PolarDB Instance ID